flyfir248/GPT-2/README.md

 It is also important to note that if you encounter an "Unresolved GPT2Tokenizer" error, it is due to the absence of the transformers library, it can be installed via pip install transformers

 Please also check the versions of the library you are using and make sure they are compatible with the version of the Pytorch library you have installed.

+##### The output I got upon running python main.py:
+**upon a time the entire region was under threat.
+In the winter of 1855, the Emperor of Russia, Alexander I, ordered his army to retreat to the mountains to fight against the Germans.
+The German armies had been unable to hold their own in the spring of 1856, when the Emperor of Russia was taken prisoner and died in the camp at the beginning of the war.
+During his captivity, Alexander I was executed and, in the following year, was found guilty of treason, having been**